Pete Postlethwaite: Health issues and death

 Postlethwaite was diagnosed with testicular cancer in 1990, and had his right testicle removed.
-A smoker from the age of 10 until his death, he said during a 2009 interview with Scotland on Sunday, "We've got to hope the next generation will do things differently.
+A life-long smoker since he was 10, he said during a 2009 interview with Scotland on Sunday, "We've got to hope the next generation will do things differently.
 I'm sure that in 20 years' time the kids will say: 'Can you believe that people actually used to smoke – put these funny little things in their mouths, lit them and sucked all that crap into their lungs?"

-Postlethwaite was diagnosed with pancreatic cancer in March 2009, and continued acting for the next year and a half, showing clear signs of weight loss during his last performances.
+Postlethwaite was diagnosed with pancreatic cancer in March 2009, and continued acting for the next year and a half, showing clear signs of weight loss during his final performances.
 On 2 January 2011, at the age of 64, he died at the Royal Shrewsbury Hospital in Shrewsbury.
 In his final two years, he worked on his memoir A Spectacle of Dust with writer Andy Richardson, which was published in June 2011.

+Awards

+Postlethwaite was made an Officer of the Order of the British Empire in the 2004 New Year Honours list and received an Honorary Fellowship in recognition of outstanding contribution to the dramatic arts by Liverpool John Moores University in 2005 and an honorary degree from the University of Liverpool in 2006.
+He received an Academy Award nomination for his role In the Name of the Father and was posthumously nominated for a BAFTA Award for his performance in The Town.